2015 San Bernardino attack: Fatalities

 In the Inland Regional Center attack, 14 civilians were killed.
 They ranged in age from 26 to 60.
 Nine were residents of San Bernardino County, five from nearby Riverside, Los Angeles, and Orange counties.
 Three (Isaac Amanios, Bennetta Betbadal, and Tin Nguyen) were refugees from Eritrea, Iran, and Vietnam, respectively.
 Thirteen were county employees; ten were environmental health inspectors, comprising about a quarter of that department's workforce.

 According to autopsy reports released on May 27, 2016, all died from multiple gunshot wounds, mostly to their backs.
 Twelve died almost immediately.
 Shannon Johnson and Bennetta Betbadal later died at a makeshift triage center across the street from the Inland Regional Center.

 Injured

-The attack injured 22 civilians, some seriously and some shot.
+The attack injured 22 civilians, some seriously.
 Several were hospitalized about 15 minutes after leaving the building.
 Five went to nearby Loma Linda University Medical Center and six to Arrowhead Regional Medical Center.
 The last discharged was from Loma Linda on March 3, 2016.

 One police officer was shot during the gunfight, and one was injured by flying glass or shrapnel.
 Both were struck in the thigh; one realized he was hit thirteen hours later.